Tanzanian transporters pay $13,000 in bribes per month - report

-NAIROBI, Nov 19 (TrustLaw) - Tanzanian transport companies each pay almost $13,000 a month in bribes to authorities, a survey of East Africa's transport corridors by Transparency International showed on Monday.
+NAIROBI, Nov 19 (TrustLaw) - Tanzanian transport companies each pay almost $13,000 (8,169.93 pounds) a month in bribes to authorities, a survey of East Africa's transport corridors by Transparency International showed on Monday.

 Their Kenyan counterparts pay an average of $6,715 a month each in bribes to revenue authorities, police officers and customs officials, highlighting the difficulties of opening up trade within the five-nation East African Community (EAC).